just-containers/socklog-overlay/README.md

 ISC license, see `LICENSE.md`

-Binary downloads include a copy of `socklog`, which is released under a 3-clause BSD license, which is included in the download.
+Binary downloads include a copy of `socklog`, which is released under a 3-clause BSD license.
+Please see [COPYING](https://github.com/just-containers/socklog/blob/master/COPYING) for details.